 I am a PhD student in the department of Anatomy and Cell Biology in Dr. Stephen Renaud’s lab.
 Our lab studies the development of the placenta in the context of obstetric complications.
 The placenta is essential for human pregnancy, and maldevelopment can lead to severe pregnancy complications such as pre-eclampsia, miscarriage, and fetal growth restriction.
 Our lab looks at regulation of placental development through epigenetics, transcription factors, and immune regulation.he placenta in the context of obstetric complications.
 The placenta is essential foPhD student in the department of Anatomy and Cell Biology in Dr. Stephen Renaud’s lab.
 Our lab studies th

-I graduated from the University of Western Ontario with an Honour’s specialization degree in Biology and a minor in medical cell biology.
-Through completion of a fourth year thesis project and a strong interest in cell biology, I chose to pursue a Master’s degree at the University of Western Ontario in the Anatomy and Cell Biology department, of which I then transferred to a PhD.
+I graduated from Trent University with an Honour’s specialization degree in biochemistry and molecular biology.
+After volunteering in several labs, I discovered a passion for research and chose to pursue a Master’s degree at the University of Western Ontario in the Anatomy and Cell Biology department, of which I then transferred to a PhD.

 My current research focuses on the role of the maternal immune system during healthy pregnancies as well as during states of maternal inflammation.
 Proper development of the placenta is essential for development of the baby, and impaired development of the placenta can lead to obstetric complications for a mother, and increased risks of mortalities and morbidities for her baby.
 The mechanisms of placental development are not entirely understood, thus I am looking at the role of maternal immune cells and how they influence and regulate this process.